JOURNALIST - EDITOR - PROFESSOR - STORYTELLER

 AVAILABLE FOR ASSIGNMENT

 Mallory Carra is an award-winning journalist, editor, producer and professor based in Los Angeles with nearly 20 years of professional experience across digital, audio, and print.
-She is an adjunct professor at the USC Annenberg School for Communication & Journalism and Chapman University’s Dodge College of Film & Media Arts.
-For the 2024-25 academic year, Mallory was elected to the USC Annenberg Faculty Advisory Council as the part-time journalism faculty representative.
+She is a part-time professor, teaching video, audio, and digital journalism at the USC Annenberg School for Communication & Journalism and Chapman University’s Dodge College of Film & Media Arts.

 Outside of teaching, Mallory is a freelance producer and writer, contributing articles to NBCU Academy’s Equity Lab and working on hit podcasts, like former USC provost Charles Zukoski’s Electric Futures, The Why Files, and Sarah Turney’s Voices for Justice.
 For over 5 years, Carra worked at Spotify’s Parcast Studios, where she worked on more than a dozen of the platform’s top-rated podcasts, including Disappearances, Serial Killers, and Conspiracy Theories.